snikket-im/snikket-android/README.md

 * [XEP-0352: Client State Indication](http://xmpp.org/extensions/xep-0352.html) lets the server know whether or not Conversations is in the background.
 Allows the server to save bandwidth by withholding unimportant packages.
-* [XEP-xxxx: HTTP File Upload](http://xmpp.org/extensions/inbox/http-upload.html) allows you to share files in conferences and with offline contacts.
+* [XEP-0363: HTTP File Upload](http://xmpp.org/extensions/xep-0363.html) allows you to share files in conferences and with offline contacts.
 Requires an [additional component](https://github.com/siacs/HttpUploadComponent) on your server.